adnan2508/dine-ease/README.md

 - Interactive Navbar: Navigate seamlessly through different sections of the website with our intuitive navbar.
 - Visually Appealing: Enjoy a visually appealing design with carefully chosen color schemes and layouts.
+- Search Functionality: Easily search for your favorite foods using our advanced search functionality.
+- User Authentication: Register and login securely to access personalized features like adding food items and viewing order history.
+- Responsive Design: Experience a seamless browsing experience across devices, whether it's a desktop, tablet, or mobile phone.